uber-archive/phabricator-jenkins-plugin/readme.md

 Requirements
 =============

-* Arc available on Jenkins
+* [Arcanist](https://github.com/phacility/arcanist) is installed on the Jenkins nodes where the tests will be run (e.g. not just the master) an the `arc` binary is in `$PATH` or configured explicitly in the global settings.

 Configuration
 =============